Want the perfect workout program?

 The main function of the posterior deltoid is pulling the arm back at various angles.
 The good thing is you don’t need to worry too much about including a specific exercise for the posterior delts.
 This is because virtually every back exercise that involves the arms hit them already.

 Everybody knows the biceps!
-The biceps are a large two-headed (bi) muscle that sit on the upper arm.
-These two heads are separated into the long head and short head, which is determined by their origin.
+The biceps brachii are a large two-headed (bi) muscle that sit on the upper arm.
+The two heads are:

 Together, the biceps work to manipulate the arm several ways: